🎹 Lacrimosa Piano

 What piano level is required to play Lacrimosa Piano?

-Suited for Intermediate level pianists (score 51/100).
-Requires both hands independently, chord patterns, and steady rhythm.
+Lacrimosa Piano is suited for Intermediate level pianists (difficulty score 51/100).
+You'll need to be comfortable with both hands independently, chord patterns, and steady rhythm before tackling this piece.

 What is the mood or feel of Lacrimosa Piano?

 Murky and withdrawn, holding its weight in silence, consistent and focused throughout, intimate and contained and full of motion in every corner.
-Played at 120 BPM.
+It belongs to the Piano · Classical Piano · Nhạc Piano cổ điển genre.
+The piece is played at 120 BPM.